MicrosoftDocs/quantum-docs/articles/optimization-overview-key-concepts.md

 x_{i}
 $$

-For example, if we had 5 variables, we could index like so:
+For example, if we had five variables, we could index them like so:

 $$
 x_{0}, x_{1}, x_{2}, x_{3}, x_{4}
 $$

-These variables can take specific values, and in the case of a binary optimization problem they can only take two.
+These variables can take specific values.
+In the case of a binary optimization problem they can only take two.
 In particular, if your problem is considering these variables as spins, as in the [Ising model](xref:microsoft.quantum.optimization.concepts.ising-model), then the values of the variables can be either +1 or -1.

 For example: